A baby box is a simple, solid, green solution for a newborn bassinet, with a neat historical component.

-Perhaps this is just my personal taste, but I think the baby box is visually appealing.
-The “design,” if you can call it that — I mean, it’s a box — is basic and clean.
-Compared to many other baby products that tend to be big, loud, and flashy, the baby box is understated, mature, and cosmopolitan…it doesn’t scream “baby” when you see it.
+Perhaps this is just my personal taste, but I think a baby box is quite visually appealing.
+The “designs,” if you can call them that — I mean, they’re boxes — are basic and clean.
+Compared to many other baby products that tend to be big, loud, and flashy, baby boxes are understated, mature, and cosmopolitan… they don’t necessarily scream “baby” when you see them.

-Plus – I don’t know exactly what it is about this box, but babies just look adorable in it.
+Plus – I don’t know exactly what it is about these boxes, but babies just look adorable in them.
 Like, can’t-look-away, irresistible adorable.
 So there’s that.

-The baby box has a lot going for it.
-It’s safe, simple, and ultra-portable.
-There is NO setup, and it’s crazy easy to use.
-Baby boxes are great for families who travel by car, and they are incredibly green.
+Baby boxes have a lot going for them.
+They’re safe, simple, and ultra-portable.
+There is NO setup, and they’re crazy easy to use.
+They’re great for families who travel by car, and they are incredibly green.

 Indeed, a baby box is perfect for car trips – it can double as baby’s suitcase!
 Simply load up the box with your stuff, throw it in the car, and you have your baby’s bed – complete with all its familiarity and smells – packed for your trip.

-Baby boxes are recyclable and can easily be repurposed for toddlers (as toy boxes, spaceships, doll beds, etc.) or for any kind of storage.
-And you probably will want to keep it, since the baby box is surprisingly durable and sturdy.
+I also LOVE that baby boxes are recyclable and can easily be repurposed for toddlers (as toy boxes, spaceships, doll beds, etc.) or for any number of other storage/organizational uses.
+And you probably will want to keep it, since the box itself is surprisingly durable and sturdy.

-The Baby Box Co. itself is a huge attraction with this product – this is a civic-minded company that’s doing what it can to make a positive impact both on families’ everyday lives and on the nation’s public health.
-Very cool.
+The companies behind baby boxes — again, that’s Pip & Grow, Finnbin, and The Baby Box Co. — are all civic-minded organizations doing what they can to make a positive impact both on families’ everyday lives and on the nation’s public health.
+Very cool, right?

-Bottom Line: I love having the baby box around – it’s safe, simple, aesthetically pleasing, and convenient.
-It’s a wonderful (car) travel bassinet, and incredibly portable around the house, besides being environmentally-friendly.
-I would 100% recommend that anyone who has the option of scoring a free baby box do so – not only to get the box itself, but also because the required safe sleep coursework is so valuable.
-Even if you already have a bedside bassinet, it’s worth having a baby box as a secondary option.
-If you’re not in an area with a baby box program, I’d add it to your short list for a bassinet; $70 may seem steep for a cardboard box (click here to buy), but it’s actually one of, if not the, most economical newborn sleeping arrangements.
+Bottom Line: I loved having the baby box around – it’s safe, simple, aesthetically pleasing and convenient.
+It’s a wonderful (car) travel bassinet and incredibly portable around the house, besides being environmentally-friendly.
+I would 100% recommend considering a baby box for your newborn sleep solution.
+Honestly, even if you already have a bedside bassinet, it’s nice to have a baby box as a secondary/travel option.
+Although the price may seem steep for a cardboard box, this is actually one of, if not the, most economical newborn sleeping arrangements.